isaacgn/sign-language-recognition-translation/README.md

 # sign-Language-recognition-translation
-This repository gathers data and code supporting the experiments in the paper [Better Sign Language Translation with STMC-Transformer](https://www.aclweb.org/anthology/2020.coling-main.525/).

 ## Installation
 This code is based on [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) v1.0.0 and requires all of its dependencies (`torch==1.6.0`).
 Additional requirements are [NLTK](https://www.nltk.org/) for NMT evaluation metrics.

 The recommended way to install is shown below:
 ```
-# create a new virtual environment in anaconda
+# Create a new virtual environment in Anaconda Navigator
 conda create -n _[virtual_env_name]_ python=_[x.x]_ anaconda
 conda activate _[virtual_env_name]_